 In June 2018, the Company's board of directors and its stockholders approved the 2018 Employee Stock Purchase Plan (the "ESPP"), which became effective as of June 20, 2018.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the U.S. Internal Revenue Code of 1986, as amended.
 The number of shares of common stock initially reserved for issuance under the ESPP was 200,000 shares.
 The ESPP provides for an annual increase on the first day of each year beginning in 2019 and ending in 2028, in each case subject to the approval of the board of directors, equal to the lesser of (i) 1% of the shares of common stock outstanding on the last day of the prior fiscal year or (ii) 375,000 shares; provided, that prior to the date of any such increase, the board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
-As of June 30, 2018, no shares of common stock had been issued under the ESPP and 200,000 shares remained available for future issuance under the ESPP.
+As of September 30, 2018, no shares of common stock had been issued under the ESPP and 200,000 shares remained available for future issuance under the ESPP.
 The option price per share of common stock to be paid by a participant upon exercise of the participant's option on the applicable exercise date for an offering period shall be equal to 85% of the lesser of the fair market value of a share of common stock on (a) the applicable grant date or (b) the applicable exercise date.
-The first offering period has not yet been decided by the Company's board of directors.
+The Board authorized an initial offering beginning on November 16, 2018 and ending on May 15, 2019.
+Following the end of the initial offering, a new offering will automatically begin on the day that immediately follows the conclusion of the preceding offering.